Charles A. Callis: Death

 Callis died of a massive heart attack on 21 January 1947.
 His wife's death, which had occurred in October 1946, deeply affected Callis, and he never fully recovered from that loss.
 Callis died in Jacksonville, Florida, at the age of 81, the day after meetings were held to organize the church's first stake in the Southern United States.
 He referred to this event as the "crowning achievement" of his life.
 The day before he died, Callis told many at the church meeting that he saw his wife many times everywhere he went.
 That night, he wrote to his daughter: "The Lord gave me strength to go through with the organization.
 With his aid I am battling through.
 I feel that your mother is not far from us."
 Funeral services for Callis were held both in Jacksonville and in Salt Lake City.
 He was buried in Salt Lake City Cemetery.

 Quotes

 "The awakening of the conscience is the grandeur of the soul."

 "In far too many cases riches and their owners change places—the riches own the owners.
 Money will become the master if it is not made to be the servant."

 “The greatest thrilling experience that you and I can ever have in our hearts will be on those occasions when deep down we receive the witness that our acts and our labors are approved by our Heavenly Father.”

 "This is the world in which to cultivate righteous tendencies and just causes that will produce, in the world to come, results and harvests of perfection and heavenly fruit."

+Memorials

+There is a plaque in St. Audoen's Park, Dublin, to commemorate the Birthplace of Callis.